Classification and Job Evaluation

-Job Evaluation and Classification is a province-wide, health care initiative that involves a coordinated effort between health-sector unions and the employers represented by SAHO.
+Classification and Job Evaluation is a province-wide health care initiative that involves a coordinated effort between health-sector unions and the employers represented by SAHO.
 The job evaluation process adheres to the goals of the Government of Saskatchewan Equal Pay for Work of Equal Value and Pay Equity Policy Framework.

-- The purpose of the job evaluation program is to objectively and fairly determine the relative value of jobs within an organization.
+- The purpose of job evaluation is to objectively and fairly determine the relative value of jobs within an organization.

 - Equal pay for work of equal value (pay equity) is achieved through the elimination of gender-based wage discrimination that results in the undervaluation of female dominated jobs.

 Specific information for each of the Classification and Job Evaluation program can be found at:

 Documentation to Support the Joint Job Evaluation Programs: